gbmhunter/NinjaCalc/README.rst

 calculators/ - Contains all of the data to create each calculator type.

-core/ - Contains all the "core", non-calculator specific classes that make up the Calculator app.
+Core/ - Contains all the "core", non-calculator specific classes that make up the backend calculator engine and front-end visual elements.

-img/ - Contains images which are incorporated into the app.
+Img/ - Contains images which are incorporated into the app.

+MainWindow/ - Contains the Java code and .fxml file describing the main window of NinjaCalc.

+Utility/ - Contains helper Java classes which are not considered "core", but still used by multiple calculators.
+This includes things such as a class to help you find the closest standard E-series resistance.

 Changelog